Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Conclusion

 \section{Conclusion}

 This study developed a game-theoretic model to investigate the strategic behavior of energy storage operators in a uniform-price day-ahead electricity market supplied 100\% by renewable energy sources (RES).
-A Cournot competition model was formulated to capture profit-maximizing bidding strategies of storage operators, while a centralized social planner optimization provided the welfare benchmark.
-Two reformulations are proposed, one through a big M method, and the other with a continuous demand blocks reformulation.
-The model was applied to Denmark’s power system using 2024 renewable and aggregate demand data, scaled to 2030 renewable energy projection and DK1 bidding zone demand profiles, combining realistic and forward-looking scenarios.
+A Cournot competition model was formulated to capture the profit-maximizing bidding strategies of storage operators, while a centralized social planner optimization provided the social-welfare benchmark.
+Two reformulations were proposed: one based on a big-$M$ method, and the other on a continuous demand-block reformulation.
+The model was applied to Denmark’s power system using 2024 renewable and aggregate demand data, scaled to 2030 renewable energy projections and DK1 bidding zone demand profiles, thereby combining realistic and forward-looking scenarios.

-Our results show that introducing strategic storage operators can significantly improve market efficiency by smoothing daily supply--demand imbalances.
+The results show that introducing strategic storage operators can significantly improve market efficiency by smoothing daily supply-demand imbalances.
 By charging during periods of high renewable output and discharging when renewable supply is scarce, storage arbitrages between low- and high-price hours.
-This reduces unmet demand, lowers renewable curtailment, and increases welfare relative to the no-storage case, where prolonged surpluses would otherwise be curtailed and deficits leave demand unmet.
+This reduces unmet demand, lowers renewable curtailment, and increases total welfare relative to the no-storage case, where prolonged surpluses would otherwise be curtailed and deficits would leave demand unmet.
 Accordingly, the dominant behavior is to charge in surplus hours and discharge in shortage hours.
-This pattern both maximizes operators’ profits and improves social welfare by reducing curtailment costs and welfare losses from unmet demand.
+This pattern both maximizes operators’ profits and improves social welfare by minimizing curtailment costs and welfare losses from unmet demand.